robcarver17/pysystemtrade/docs/userguide.md

         In this simple version it's the same for all instruments, and fixed

-        We get the scalars from: (a) configuration file in parent system, eithier under trading_rules or seperately (b) or if missing: uses the scalar from systems.defaults.py
+        We get the scalars from: (a) configuration file in parent system, either under trading_rules or seperately (b) or if missing: uses the scalar from systems.defaults.py

         :param instrument_code: